Best Practices for Computer Security

 Antivirus software is designed to detect and quarantine computer viruses.
 A virus can infect your computer without your knowledge, so having your antivirus software running regularly and performing real-time scanning will help to keep your system healthy.

 Spyware is software that enables a user to obtain information about another’s computer activities by secretly transmitting data from their hard drive.
 Antispyware software helps to protect your system against collecting data without your consent.
 Some operating systems offer free spyware protection – but be cautious of internet ads offering free protection.
-These may be fraudulent offers and in fact spyware.
+These may be fraudulent offers and may in fact be spyware.

 It is also important to shutdown and turn off your computer when you’re not using it.
 By leaving your system on, it is more susceptible to unauthorized access.
 By turning the system completely off, the connection is also cut and therefore not available to hackers or viruses.